+Note: The OIG did not assess VA's data for accuracy or completeness.
+The OIG has on file the Facility's explanation for the increased wait times.
 Data Definition: The average number of calendar days between a new patient's PC completed appointment (clinic stops 322, 323, and 350, excluding Compensation and Pension appointments) and the earliest of three possible preferred (desired) dates (Electronic Wait List (EWL), Cancelled by Clinic Appointment, Completed Appointment) from the completed appointment date.
 Note that prior to FY 2015, this metric was calculated using the earliest possible create date.
+The absence of reported data is indicated by "n/a."

-&lt;sup>96 Department of Veterans Affairs, Patient Aligned Care Teams Compass Data Definitions, accessed September 11, 2017.
+&lt;sup>99 Department of Veterans Affairs, Patient Aligned Care Teams Compass Data Definitions, accessed September 11, 2017.

-Note: The OIG did not assess $\it{VA}$ 's data for accuracy or completeness.
+Note: The OIG did not assess VA's data for accuracy or completeness.

 Data Definition: The average number of calendar days between an established patient's PC completed appointment (clinic stops 322, 323, and 350, excluding Compensation and Pension appointments) and the earliest of three possible preferred (desired) dates (Electronic Wait List (EWL), Cancelled by Clinic Appointment, Completed Appointment) from the completed appointment date.
+The absence of reported data is indicated by "n/a."